SVMendoza/SC-R/README.md

 How the pipeline works: The main approach is a model assembly method, where machine learning algorithms are trained separately using one or more randomly selected observations from each polygon.
 This process is repeated *n* times, generating multiple models, which allows for better generalization and helps avoid overfitting by introducing variability into the training dataset.
 The predictive power of each model is evaluated using cross-validation, with the observations that were not used in training (i.e., a model is trained and the unused data is used for validation).
 In the case of Random Forest, the top 10 models are selected and assembled into a single Random Forest.

-SC-R is structured in modules with a functional approach, which facilitates its development and allows for constant updating and improvement.
-At the moment, SC-R only supports data in Shapefile format with polygon geometry projected in the same way as the image to be classified.
+SC-R is a developed in **R** and is structured in modules using a functional approach.
+This structure facilitates its development and allows for constant updating and improvement.
+Currently, SC-R only supports data in Shapefile format, specifically with polygon geometry that is projected in the same way as the image to be classified.

-Functionality
+### Functionality

 A main function **classiFunction** is presented, allows the application of the model assembly methodology.
 The user must define some arguments.
 Along with additional functions that can be used separately or prior to using classiFunction.